-- Daily Screening for symptoms and taking temperatures for all students and staff upon arrival.
-We are also asking that families help in this effort by screening your children for symptoms each day before arriving at the studios.
+- Taking temperatures for all students upon arrival.
+We are also asking that families help in this effort by screening your children for symptoms each day before arriving at camp.
 Be on the lookout for symptoms of COVID-19, which include fever, cough, shortness of breath, chills, muscle pain, sore throat, and loss of taste or smell.

 - A contact free drive-thru drop off and pick up will be implemented.
-Parents and family members will not be allowed at camp.
+Parents and family members will not be allowed at camp until SHOW DAY.

-- Intensifying cleaning and disinfection practices within our facilities and premises by cleaning and disinfecting frequently touched surfaces after each use (e.g. door handles, bathroom stalls, faucets, etc.), cleaning and disinfecting objects if they are shared (e.g. art supplies, props, etc.)
+- Intensifying cleaning and disinfection practices within our facilities and premises by cleaning and disinfecting frequently touched surfaces often (e.g. door handles, bathroom stalls, faucets, etc.), cleaning and disinfecting objects if they are shared often (e.g. art supplies, props, etc.)

 - Keeping students in stable cohort groups and spacing them out with clear markers.
 Group sizes will align with current County requirements.

 - Promoting healthy hygiene practices by emphasizing the importance of washing hands with soap and water for at least 20 seconds, monitoring students to make sure they are washing their hands properly, providing students with hand sanitizer when transitioning between spaces, and posting signs about these healthy habits around the facility.

 - Requiring all staff and students to wear a cloth face covering as mandated by State and County guidelines.
 Students will be allowed to remove masks during designated water/ snack breaks only.
 Social distance will be strictly enforced by staff members during these breaks.

 - Requiring all families to report any potential COVID-19 exposures within their households.
 If a report is received, the HMT Contact Tracer will contact local health officials and follow State and County guidelines for Contact Tracing.